-The results for the Group for the 52 weeks ended 24 September 2023 are shown in the consolidated income statement on page 23.
-Total revenue for the period was £1,719 million compared to £1,611 million in the 52 weeks ended 25 September 2022.
-Of the £1,719 million, the managed segment contributed £1,011 million (52 weeks 2022: £976 million), whilst the leased and tenanted pubs, being Pub Partners and Commercial Property, together contributed £427 million (52 weeks 2022: £416 million) and the operator-led segment, contributed £281 million (52 weeks 2022: £219 million).
-Pre-exceptional operating profit for the period was £293 million (52 weeks 2022: pre-exceptional operating profit of £315 million).
-Post-exceptional operating profit for the period was £68 million (52 weeks 2022: £118 million).
-Loss before tax was £257 million (52 weeks 2022: loss of £130 million).
-The financial position of the Group is set out in the consolidated balance sheet on page 25 which shows net assets of £601 million (2022: net assets of £109 million).
-Net decrease in cash and cash equivalents in the period was £41 million (52 weeks 2022: decrease of £91 million).
+The results for the Group for the 53 weeks ended 29 September 2024 are shown in the consolidated income statement on page 23.
+Total revenue for the period was £1,747 million compared to £1,719 million in the 52 weeks ended 24 September 2023.
+Of the £1,747 million, the managed segment contributed £974 million (52 weeks 2023: £1,011 million), whilst the leased and tenanted pubs, being Pub Partners and Commercial Property, together contributed £440 million (52 weeks 2023: £427 million) and the operator-led segment, contributed £333 million (52 weeks 2023: £281 million).
+Pre-exceptional operating profit for the period was £336 million (52 weeks 2023: pre-exceptional operating profit of £293 million).
+Post-exceptional operating profit for the period was £249 million (52 weeks 2023: £68 million).
+Loss before tax was £214 million (52 weeks 2023: loss of £257 million).
+The financial position of the Group is set out in the consolidated balance sheet on page 25 which shows net assets of £791 million (2023: net assets of £601 million).
+Net increase in cash and cash equivalents in the period was £79 million (52 weeks 2023: decrease of £41 million).

-Sales for the 52 weeks to 24 September 2023 were favourable compared to the prior year which included the negative impact of the Omicron Covid-19 variant.
+Sales for the 53 weeks to 29 September 2024 were favourable compared to the prior year.
 Whilst the macroeconomic environment continues to have an impact on the Group and the cost of living crisis has led to lower profit and operating cashflows than would otherwise have resulted had these conditions not existed, overall the Group has delivered a highly respectable performance, further demonstrating the resilience of its high quality pub portfolio.

-In the period the Group has spent £144 million on expansionary, conversion and maintenance capital (52 weeks 2022: £140 million).
+In the period the Group has spent £148 million on expansionary, conversion and maintenance capital (52 weeks 2023: £144 million).

-The Group has disposed of 68 trading sites, 10 non licensed and eight non-trading properties in the period for net proceeds of £49 million (52 weeks 2022: 63 trading sites; two non-trading sites and four non-licensed properties for net proceeds of £46 million), which also includes the sale of fixtures and fittings to publicans.
-Included in the number of disposals were nine lease hand backs for £Nil proceeds (52 weeks 2022: eight).
-In addition, net 16 sites moved from trading to non-trading (52 weeks 2022: net two sites moved from trading to non-trading and one additional leasehold site was acquired).
+The Group has disposed of 70 trading sites, five non licensed and two non-trading property in the period for net proceeds of £58 million (52 weeks 2023: 68 trading sites; ten non licensed, and eight non-trading properties for net proceeds of £49 million), which also includes the sale of fixtures and fittings to publicans.
+Included in the number of disposals were 15 lease hand backs for £1 million proceeds (52 weeks 2023: nine).
+In addition to the above the Group completed a sale and lease back agreement on ten properties realising further proceeds of £10 million.